Assistant AD / Student-Athlete Services / SWA / Head Softball Coach

-Evan Smith is in his sixth season as an assistant coach to Melissa Brocato.
+Smith is in his seventh season as an assistant coach to head coach Melissa Brocato.
 He is involved in all aspects of the program, from gameday management and field maintenance, to prepping players and scouting opponents.
-He also is in charge of infield and hitters, while coaching first base.
+He also is in charge of infield and hitters and helps manage travel and administrative needs.

 During his tenure so far, Smith has helped the Diamond Jags to three NCAA Southeast Regional appearances and helped produce two All-Americans (Kacee Camp, 2012 / Kristen Jones, 2011).
 In 2015, Smith helped guide Paige Deschaine, Brooke Stephens, Molly Walton, and Hannah Wilson to Peach Belt All-Conference honors.